shivamg1404/TEDxTCET/README.md

-well I'M SHIVAM created an simple Android application. used technologies were: created webview with the existing tedxtcet website.
+well I'M SHIVAM created an simple Android application. used technologies were: AndroidStudio, Java created webview with the existing tedxtcet website.